sajalsin23/Sync_fifo/README.md

 # Sync_fifo
-** Implemented a First-In-First-Out(FIFO) memory in Verilog.
+** Designed, implemented, and verified a synchronous 16x8 FIFO memory module using Verilog, ensuring reliable storage and retrieval of data in a chronological sequence.

-** Size of memory: 16 rows, each of size 8 bits.
+** Created an efficient memory module based on the First-In-First-Out (FIFO) principle, suitable for applications needing temporal data storage.